29 August 2014

 Reefnet Bay Road, Shaw Island.

-It will come true from seed.
+this flower will come true from seed.